 These were the lack of schooling, unemployment, financial stress, crowded living conditions, association with the stolen generation, remote location and drug and alcohol abuse.
 Alcohol is the cause of 90 percent of all Aboriginal offences.
 (Photo by Pierre Pouliquin).

 The report offered short and long term recommendations to solve the problem.
 The short term items include education support, jail diversion programs, re-integration of offenders, health care performance indicators, health screening, health research, leadership forums and partnerships with Indigenous services.
 The longer term goals are funding youth networks, Indigenous drugs and alcohol campaigns, collaborative management plans, best-practice Indigenous-specific programs, working partnerships with law enforcement agencies, rehabilitation centres, consistent national legal approach and employment health training strategies.

-All of these goals are laudable and the report deservedly criticises Australia’s shameful approach to Indigenous incarceration.
-Though it is debatable whether some of the short term goals are a bit optimistic, the real problem with this report (and many other similar ones over the years) is that the recommendations are uncosted.
+The problem with this report (and many other similar ones over the years) is the recommendations are uncosted.
 In the recent federal budget the Government announced a spending of $805 million on Indigenous health over four years.
-But will this spending address the underlying causes?
-NIDAC Chair Ted Wilkes doubts it.
+NIDAC Chair Ted Wilkes doubts this spending address the underlying causes.
 “It is clear current initiatives simply aren’t enough,” he said.
 “It is widely known that there is a strong link between harmful alcohol and drug use, offending rates and poor health.
 A major rethink is needed and unless we address these issues, a lifecycle of offending can perpetuate and span across generations.”